 Heating and Hot Water

-Repair Category 2 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Repair Category 2

+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is of an older type.
+The boiler appears in excess of 10 years old.
 Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
 A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.